Last Updated on January 18, 2023 by Hub Blogging

 Set goals for each day

 Set a goal for each day.
-Whether you want to finish a project, meet a deadline or help someone, set specific goals that can be accomplished during your workday.
+Whether you want to finish a project, meet a deadline or help someone, set specific goals by using okr book that can be accomplished during your workday.
 If you don’t have any big tasks on your plate, make a list of smaller goals and take pride in checking items off that list as you go through your day.

 Prioritise tasks by importance